pytest-dev/pytest-html/docs/user_guide.rst

 Results Table Sorting
 ~~~~~~~~~~~~~~~~~~~~~

-You can change the sort order of the results table on page load by passing the :code:`sort` query parameter.
+You can change which column the results table is sorted on, on page load by passing the :code:`sort` query parameter.

+You can also set the initial sorting by setting :code:`initial_sort` in a configuration file (pytest.ini, setup.cfg, etc).
+Note that the query parameter takes precedence.

 The following values may be passed: